English

 Info

-1. Assume Complexity: Start with the assumption that every person you meet is infinitely more complex than any book or reel could ever describe.
+1. Assume Complexity: Start with the assumption that every person you meet is running infinitely more "background processes" than any book or reel could ever describe.

-2. Ask, Don't Label: Instead of saying "You're doing that because you're a Type X," try asking "What was going through your mind when that happened?"
+2. Ask, Don't Label: Instead of saying "You're doing that because of your type," try asking "What was the thought process behind that decision?"

-4. Value the Mystery: Leave room for people to surprise you.
+3. Value the Mystery: Leave room for people to surprise you.
 Leave room for yourself to surprise you.
+Allow for "unmapped territory" in your soul.

 Don't let the mirage fool you.
-The most beautiful parts of a person are often the ones that can't be captured in a 15-second snippet or a personality test result.
+The most beautiful parts of a person are the ones that can't be captured in a 15-second snippet or a personality test.
+They are the parts that require Time, Presence, and Silence.

 You are more than your labels.
 You are more than your reels.
 You are the universe in motion. 🐺✨